-General Education (Minimum 32 hours) Hours General education coursework can be completed from within or outside of the major field of study
+General education coursework can be completed from within or outside of the major field of study.

-of the major field of study.

-Exploration and Participation

-Included in the major requirements below

-2. Communication

-ENGL 1010 English I: Composition 3
+ENGL 1010 - English I: Composition 3

-ENGL 1020 English II: Composition 3
+ENGL 1020 - English II: Composition 3

 3. Relationship with the World

-PSYC 1000 General Psychology 3
+PSYC 1000 - General Psychology 3

-U.S. and Wyoming constitutions
+U.S. and Wyoming constitutions 3

-Cultural environment
+Cultural environment 3

 4. General Education Electives

-Must be chosen from areas 1, 2, or 3 above.
+• Must be chosen from areas 1, 2, or 3 above.

 5. Physical Education 1

-Major Requirements

-BIOL 1000 Introduction to Biology I or

-BIOL 1010 General Biology I

-BIOL 2022 Animal Biology

-BIOL 2023 Plant and Fungal Biology

-MOLB 2210 Microbiology

-CHEM 1025 Chemistry I

-CHEM 1028 Chemistry Laboratory I

-CHEM 1035 Chemistry II

-CHEM 1038 Chemistry Laboratory II

-MATH 1400 Pre-Calculus Algebra

-•